Anthony Steel (actor): Italy

 In February 1961 Steel announced his marriage to Ekberg was over and that he wanted to move back from Rome to England.
 However he wound up basing himself in Rome for most of the 1960s.

 In Italy he appeared – like many fading stars – in a sword-and-sandal film, Revenge of the Barbarians (1960) – and a swashbuckler, Tiger of the Seven Seas (1962).
 In the latter a critic said he "seemed very under the weather".

 He was also in the comedy Vacanze alla baia d'argento (1961).

 He returned to the UK to appear in an episodes of Crane and Thirty Minute Theatre, and star in some low budget films, like The Switch (1963) and A Matter of Choice (1963).
-In Germany he appeared in Winnetou: The Red Gentleman (1963; then The Queens (1966) in France, Hell Is Empty (1967) in Czechoslovakia, The Long Day of Inspector Blomfield (1968), and Anzio (1968).
+In Germany he appeared in Winnetou: The Red Gentleman (1963; then The Queens (1966) in France, Hell Is Empty (1967) in Czechoslovakia (part financed by Rank), The Long Day of Inspector Blomfield (1968), and Anzio (1968).

 Anita Ekberg claimed Steel borrowed £40,000 from her in 1968 but never returned it.

 In 1969 he said it "was a big mistake to come" to Rome, adding "But I couldn't face it.
 You can't leave a country as a big star and go back.
 I had lost everything, even my shirt."
 He said he wanted to come back to Britain "before people forget me altogether...
 I am a British actor and I am a bloody good actor.
 I just hope people remember me...
 I still photograph well.
 I photograph like 40 but I happen to be 50.
 I have been away too long I don't guarantee they will accept me and I don't guarantee I will accept them...
 But I want to be judged on my ability.
 I am a good actor and I now have to convince the new producers."

 His roles grew smaller and less prestigious, such as appearing as Sir Stephen in the Just Jaeckin film adaptation of Story of O (1975).